gleam-lang/gleam/book/src/tour/README.md

-# Comparison to Erlang and Elixir

-Being another functional language on the BEAM (the Erlang virual machine) Gleam is very similar to both Erlang and Elixir, albeit with a static type system.
+# Language Tour

+In this chapter we explore the fundamentals of the Gleam language, namely its syntax, core data structures, flow control features, and static type system.

-This chapter aims to give Erlang and Elixir users enough knowledge to start writing reading and writing Gleam code.
+After completion the reader should know enough to start reading and writing Gleam code, assuming they have some prior programming experience.

+In some section we touch on the runtime representation of various features.
+This is useful for programmers with Erlang or Elixir experience who wish to use Gleam alongside these languages.
+If you are using Gleam alone this information can be safely ignored.